RuncibleSpoon/NGINX-install/readme.md

 * Replace the index.html install with a zip/unzip of a file archive
 * Add functionality to replace the nginx.conf file
 * Additional region support
+* Functionality to query subnets in the VPC, filter on type and allow user selection (and/or pass in as an argument)